-Benefit Description You pay After the calendar year deductible Preventive care medications (cont.)
-Compounded bioidentical hormone replacement (BHR) therapy that includes progesterone, testosterone and/or estrogen All charges Compounded thyroid hormone therapy Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation benefit with a prescription.
-(See page 102).
+Benefit Description You pay After the calendar year deductible Preventive care medications (cont.) • Drugs used for the purpose of weight reduction (i.e., appetite suppressants) All charges • Prophylactic drugs including, but not limited to, anti-malarials for travel • Compounded bioidentical hormone replacement (BHR) therapy that includes progesterone, testosterone and/or estrogen Compounded thyroid hormone therapy Note: Over-the-counter and prescription drugs approved by the FDA to treat tobacco dependence are covered under the Tobacco Cessation benefit with a prescription.
+(See page 108).
 OTC drugs will not be covered unless you have a prescription and that prescription is presented at the pharmacy and processed through our pharmacy claim system.